Left Brain Focus for Right Brain Creative Businesses

-Is Your Niche Too Big?
+Is Your Business Niche Market Too Big?

 crowd of colored pegsTrying to sell to an audience that’s too small can kill your business before it starts.
 Hamster shoes, anyone?